kjolley/BIGSdb_documentation/administration.rst

 * id - The name of the locus.

-  * Allowed: any value starting with a letter or underscore.
+  * Allowed: any value starting with a letter, number or underscore.

 * data_type - Describes whether the locus is defined by nucleotide or peptide sequence.